ch264/temperature_converter/README.md

 build with HTML, CSS and JavaScript

-open in favorite browser to view
+open in favorite browser to view.
+Inpspiration from whatsdev https://www.youtube.com/watch?v=8mRGfLL1nzE